srujanpanuganti/elsa/README.md

 * fix encoder direction
 * fix the motor direction
 * Use teleop_twist_keyboard to move the robot -- works perfectly
+* Use robot_localization package to filter the Odometry msg using ekf_lozalisation node
+  * check if everything is working as expected -- need to tweak covariance matrix for better estimation
+* Fix the direction issue with rviz visualization -- Problem is with Odometry calculation -- robot_localization is solving this

 ## To Do:

-* Use robot_localization package to filter the Odometry msg using ekf_lozalisation node
-  * check if everything is working as expected
-* Fix the direction issue with rviz visualization -- Problem is with Odometry calculation
 * Tune the PID controller
 * Use slam techniques for mapping - need to try Gmapping first
 * Use camera data to obtain the images to do SFM and build the 3D_point_cloud_map